bazthedev/SolsScope/README.md

 - Chromatic is bugged, due to the amount of different colours there is only a very small chance that it will detect the Chromatic cutscene.
 - If you recently updated and you receive errors relating to `settings.json`, then copy the important keys, like TOKEN and log_channel_id, and delete the `settings.json` file.
 The program will automatically create a new file using the most up to date settings.
 ## If you are experiencing issues, please create a new issue so that it can be raised, solved and prevented from happening again.

+# Help with the project:
+## If anyone has any of the auras listed below and is willing to help add them to the aura database, then please reach out to me!
+- Glitch
+- Exotic: Apex
+- Matrix
+- Sailor: Flying Dutchman
+- Overture
+- Oppression
+- Exotic: Void
+- Overture: History
+- Abyssal Hunter
+- Apostolos
+- Ruins
+- Matrix: Overdrive
+- Matrix: Reality
+- Sovereign
+- Aegis
+- Luminosity